google/highway/g3doc/op_wishlist.md

 ### Reductions for 8-bit
 For orthogonality; already done for x86+NEON.

-### Clear lowest mask bit
-For iterating in hash table.

 ### Conflict detection
 For hash tables.
 Use VPCONFLICT on ZEN4.